-- Ongoing anti-social behaviour continues to be an issue and a drain on resources. - Limited flat open spaces make events (other than guided walks) difficult. - The site is heavily used by dog walkers and there have been issues surrounding the levels of dog fouling here, particularly within the first 100m of the car park. - The site has a tendency to be wet all year round which affects the condition of rides in certain areas of the wood, producing waterlogged conditions underfoot.
+- · Anti-social behaviour. - Limited flat open spaces make events (other than guided walks) difficult. - The site is heavily used by dog walkers and there have been issues surrounding the levels of dog fouling here, particularly within the first 100m of the car park. - The site has a tendency to be wet all year round which affects the condition of rides in certain areas of the wood, producing waterlogged conditions underfoot